formsandflows/PACo/Components/v2.0_In progress/PACo_DetailsList_C.md

 - Column2Text
 - Column3Text

+Only the use of a collection which contains the details list items is supported (read: configured/tested)!
+Dataverse tables, SharePoint lists, ... can thus not directly be connected to the property "cmp_DetailsList".

-The collection to display the items has an additional required property:
+The collection to display the details list items must have the additional required property:

 | Property | Description |
 | :--- | :--- |